CenturyHSTech/MySchedule/README.md

-# About Me Page HTML Part 1 Project
+# MySchedule
-Demonstrate that you are able to write and organize content for a single web page that contains a variety of HTML to display a title, section headers, paragraphs, links, text formatting, and lists.
+Demonstrate your ability to mark up and style tables.

 ***NOTE: this is part 1 of an on-going project***